 Softr pros:

-Very easy to pick up
+Very easy to start using

 Plenty of useful templates